log2ssb/devops-cloud-interview-guide/13-project-related/DevOps_Interview_Answers.md

 ---

-## 3. Python Script: AWS CloudWatch Metrics Analysis and Visualization
+## 3. Create a Python script for parsing and analyzing AWS CloudWatch metrics with data visualization

 ### 📦 Dependencies